envisioning/kb/content/tdb/02_getting_started.md

 /*
+Category: TDB
-Title: Getting started
+Title: Getting Started
-Description: Getting Started with TDB
+Description: Getting started with TDB
 */

 As this is a closed beta with a restrict number of participants, we expect to have a high level of discussion about TDB.
 We are specially interested in feedbacks & ideas about: